-- HHSC held a public meeting in Austin on March 9, 2006, to review the draft Request for Proposals and to solicit public comment. - HHSC received several hundred comments to the Request for Proposals.
-Based on these comments, HHSC substantially revised the Request for Proposals to allow for more types of managed care organizations to bid and to be more responsive to the unique set of needs of children in foster care. - HHSC released the final Request for Proposals on July 20, 2006. - DFPS is negotiating a contract with the University of Texas for development of the forensic assessment center network.
-Initial implementation in a limited area of the state is planned for September 2006.
+- HHSC released a Request for Information on September 2, 2005, to obtain feedback from stakeholders and the vendor community on recommended approaches for delivering healthcare for children in foster care. - HHSC contracted with a consultant group to assist in the development of a Request for Proposals.
+On March 1, 2006, HHSC released the draft Request for Proposals and received several hundred public comments.
+Based on these comments, HHSC substantially revised the Request for Proposals to allow for more types of managed care organizations to bid and to be more responsive to the unique set of needs of children in foster care.
+A final Request for Proposals was released on July 20, 2006. - DFPS developed and implemented a medical consent policy, including parental notification requirements, for medical treatment of children in foster care.
+Medical consent online training for staff was released in August 2006. - DFPS and the Department of State Health Services (DSHS) entered into an interagency agreement for the services of a consulting child psychiatrist to access prescribing practices and recommend a process for ongoing clinical reviews of the use of psychotropic medications in the treatment of children in foster care. - DFPS revised court report documents to incorporate the summary of medical care provided to children in foster care required at each court hearing. - DFPS was negotiating a contract with the University of Texas for development of the forensic assessment center network.
+Initial implementation in a limited area of the state was planned for September 2006.
 A forensic assessment center or a "pediatric center of excellence" is a healthcare facility with expertise in forensic assessment, diagnosis, and treatment of child abuse and neglect.
-A statewide telemedicine system will be established to link DFPS investigators and caseworkers with the forensic assessment center or other medical experts for consultation. - HHSC, DSHS, and DFPS published a report, "Use of Psychoactive Medication in Texas Foster Children State Fiscal year 2005," in June 2006.
-The report noted that in the five months since the release of the guidelines for psychotropic medications for children in foster care, the percentage of children in foster care who were prescribed a psychotropic medication fell seven percent and there was a 29 percent decrease in the percentage of children taking two or more psychotropic medications. - HHSC, DSHS, and DFPS have developed interim strategies for ensuring appropriate prescribing of psychotropic medications for children in foster care until the healthcare delivery model is implemented. - All CPS regional nurses have been hired.
-The regional nurse positions will provide medical consultation to regional staff to improve decision-making and child safety. - Regional interagency teams with representatives from HHSC, DSHS, DFPS, and Texas Access Alliance meet quarterly to coordinate informing foster parents about the services available through Texas Health Steps and to facilitate referrals for medical case management for children in foster care who have serious and complex medical conditions. - Medical consent online training for youth, staff, and non-DFPS employees who are serving as medical consenters was revised and released in July 2006.
+A statewide telemedicine system will be established to link DFPS investigators and caseworkers with the forensic assessment center or other medical experts for consultation. - HHSC, DSHS, and DFPS published a report, "Use of Psychoactive Medication in Texas Foster Children State Fiscal Year 2005," in June 2006.
+The report noted that in the 5 months since the release of the guidelines for psychotropic medications for children in foster care, the percentage of children in foster care who were prescribed a psychotropic medication fell 7 percent and there was a 29 percent decrease in the percentage of children taking 2 or more psychotropic medications. - HHSC, DSHS, and DFPS developed interim strategies for ensuring appropriate prescribing of psychotropic medications for children in foster care until the healthcare delivery model is implemented.

+- Most CPS regional nurses were hired.
+The regional nurse positions will provide medical consultation to regional staff to improve decision-making and child safety. - Regional interagency teams with representatives from HHSC, DSHS, DFPS, and Texas Access Alliance meet quarterly to coordinate informing foster parents about the services available through Texas Health Steps and to facilitate referrals for medical case management for children in foster care who have serious and complex medical conditions.